agsb/keebngsl/README.md

 # TOKEEBS

-A new comfortable and layout for numeric keyboards, to allow 12 keys be used for digits, characters, symbols and functions, with at least 30% efficient than usual (common) layout.
+A new comfortable and layout for numeric keyboards, to allow 12 keys be used for digits, characters, symbols and functions, at least 30% efficient than usual (common) layout.

 ## Sumary